jrsousa2/Python/README.md

 I have a knack for programming (it's about algorithms development, not memorization)!

-This page is not about impeccable or professional software development — it's about curiosity, experimentation, learning and letting your creativity run free. 🐍
+Note this page is not about impeccable or professional software development — it's about curiosity, experimentation, learning and letting your creativity run free. 🐍

 **Various projects that I've developed in Python, including:**